 - At the live hearing, the decision-maker(s) must permit each party’s advisor to ask the other party and any witnesses relevant and follow-up questions, including to challenge credibility.
 Cross-examination must be conducted directly, orally, and in real time by the party’s advisor, but never by a party personally.

 - Only relevant cross-examination and other questions may be asked of a party or witness.
 Before a question is answered by a party or witness, the decision-maker(s) must first determine whether the question is relevant and explain decisions to exclude a question as not relevant.

 - In determining what evidence is relevant, a layperson’s determination that a question is not relevant is made by applying logic and common sense, but not against a backdrop of legal expertise.

 - At a hearing, a decision-maker may find that a question is irrelevant because it is not probative of any material fact concerning the allegations.

 - Where evidence is duplicative of other evidence, the decision-maker may deem the evidence not relevant.

-- Information that is not relevant includes information protected by a legally recognized privilege; any party’s medical, psychological, and similar records unless the party has given voluntary, written consent; and party or witness statements that have not been subjected to cross examination at a live hearing.
+- Information that is not relevant includes information protected by a legally recognized privilege and any party’s medical, psychological, and similar records unless the party has given voluntary written consent.

 - Questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant unless such evidence is offered to prove that someone other than the Respondent committed the alleged conduct or if the questions and evidence concern specific incidents of the Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent.